discussion group

 How To Play WarPath

-Warpath is a game for four players, humans or bots.
+Warpath is a game for up to four players: humans or bots.
 You can treat the game as a galactic simulation and play it forever without firing a shot.
 Or you can play it as a Real Time Strategy game battling for resources and love.

 The game is feature-rich, but you are free to play without understanding, learning new details as they naturally express themselves.